Yellowstone Discovered: William Henry Jackson’s Lost Prints Reveal the Park for America

 This special exhibition featured a selection of rare Albertype photographs of what became Yellowstone National Park, in digital reproduction form.
 The images taken by photographer William Henry Jackson while on the 1871 geological survey of the park led by Ferdinand V. Hayden, reveal the area’s spectacular landscapes and geologic wonders.
 After the trip Jackson and his partners produced beautiful prints called “Albertypes” from gelatin-coated glass plates.

 For this exhibition, collector Dr. Robert Enteen has loaned an album of Albertypes—the most complete set known to exist—to the Center’s McCracken Research Library in honor of the National Park Service’s (NPS) 100th Anniversary in 2016.

-Yellowstone Discovered was featured in the Center of the West’s John Bunker Sands Gallery periodically in 2016 and early 2017.
-It has now closed.
+First created in 2016, the Yellowstone Discovered special exhibition is once again featured in the Center of the West’s John Bunker Sands Photography Gallery.
 The exhibition was supported in part by a grant from the Wyoming Arts Council.